Are hummingbirds found in the UK?

 You can donate your old binoculars and telescopes to the RSPB’s second-hand scheme, which sends unwanted optical equipment to people who need them.
 Donations go to conservation organisations and schools based in the UK and to BirdLife International conservation projects abroad as far afield as Africa, Indonesia and India.

-I have a white bird in my garden, what could it be?
+I've a white bird in my garden, what is it?

 You can get what are called albino birds, although they are unusual.
 Most albinos have normal coloured eyes, bills and legs, but their feathers have no colour pigmentation making them completely white.
 Very rarely true albino birds are seen.
 In addition to white feathers, these have pink beaks, eyes and legs.